Redfoo: Early life

-Gordy was born on September 3, 1975, to Berry Gordy Jr., the founder of the Motown record label, and writer-producer Nancy Leiviska.
+Stefan Kendal Gordy was born in Los Angeles on September 3, 1975, the son of songwriter and producer Nancy Leiviska and Motown founder Berry Gordy.
 His maternal grandfather was Finnish.
 His half-brother is recording artist Rockwell.
-He attended junior high school with will.i.am and GoonRock.
-Gordy graduated from Palisades Charter High School in Pacific Palisades, Los Angeles, California in 1993.
-Redfoo is a former day trader and has been featured on business television CNBC's Mad Money with Jim Cramer.
+He attended junior high school with will.i.am and GoonRock, and graduated from Palisades Charter High School in Pacific Palisades in 1993.
+A former day trader, he has been featured on the CNBC series Mad Money with Jim Cramer.
+He is a second cousin once removed of U.S. President Jimmy Carter.

-Career
+Musical career

 1994–2005: Balance Beam

 In 1994, Redfoo scored his first major production credit for the song "Back in the Day" by Los Angeles rapper Ahmad and co-produced seven other tracks on Ahmad's self-titled debut album.
 In 1996, he signed with Bubonic Records, and he worked in collaboration with the rapper Dre' Kroon for an album together.
 The album, Balance Beam, was released on October 10, 1997.
 Redfoo and Kroon released two singles: "Life Is a Game Of Chess" and "The Freshest".
 In 1999, he collaborated on "Duet" with The Black Eyed Peas, from their album Behind the Front.
 He also produced Focused Daily for Defari.
 In 2004, Figgkidd released "I Gotta Know" as single which featured vocals from Redfoo and Tech N9ne.
 The song peaked at number 50 in Australia.